rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^morality_malleability]: NEED

 [^problem_with_twin_studies]: NEED; https://www.geneticsandsociety.org/biopolitical-times/problem-twin-studies; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4919929/; https://waxempirical.wordpress.com/2012/02/09/potential-limitations-problems-with-adoption-twin-studies/; https://www.researchgate.net/profile/Baptiste-Barbot/publication/261362797_The_Genetics_of_Creativity_The_Generative_and_Receptive_Sides_of_the_Creativity_Equation/links/0a85e53405186e65fe000000/The-Genetics-of-Creativity-The-Generative-and-Receptive-Sides-of-the-Creativity-Equation.pdf; https://books.google.com/books?hl=en&lr=&id=d1KTEQpQ6vsC&oi=fnd&pg=PA137&dq=heritability+of+creativity&ots=Fu0_2jvhx-&sig=Hw1Q9jlYD7IS3175x8LzRjO0JM8#v=onepage&q=heritability%20of%20creativity&f=false;

+[^ethical_considerations]: NEED
 <!-- =====================================-->

-This essays examines one factor that guides whether or how gene-editing technology is applied in humans - people's attitudes towards human gene-editing.
-I investigate people's attitudes towards human gene-editing by reviewing research papers that include surveys or sentiment analyses on the topic.
+This essay examines one factor - people's attitudes towards human gene-editing - that guides whether or how gene or genome editing technology is applied in humans.
+I investigate people's attitudes towards human gene-editing by reviewing research which includes surveys or sentiment analyses on this topic.

 Before discussing my findings on people's attitudes towards human gene-editing, I distill the present landscape of ethical discourse and research in human gene or genome editing.
-I recommend treating it as a primer to gene-editing in humans - a fraction of "what's out there" - and not as an authoritative resource on the topic.
+I recommend treating this section as a primer to gene-editing - a fraction of "what's out there" - and not as an authoritative resource on the topic.

-After discussing people's attitudes towards human gene-editing, I try to analyze why people think what they think.
-[NEED].
-My explanations and considerations for what drives people's beliefs concerning human gene-editiing should be received with skepticism, as my claims in this regard are lacking in support.
-Finally, I pretty sure that if someone spent more time thinking about the ways people's attitudes towards human gene-editing guides the future they'd come up with much stronger and clearer reasons than I have.
+After discussing people's attitudes towards human gene-editing, I try to unpack what factors might best explain these attitudes.
+My explanations and considerations for what drives people's beliefs concerning human gene-editiing should be received with skepticism, as I believe my claims here are sparsely supported; should someone else spend.
+Next, I look at how people's attitudes towards human gene-editing guides the governance, rate of development, and usage of these technologies.

 Finally, I consider some questions that interest me and that I think are important to timelines and outcomes involving human gene-editing.
 From the list of questions I generate, I select those whose outcomes I think are somewhat dependent on changes in or those that are directly about people's attitudes towards human gene-editing to write up on Metaculus.
-I then predict on these questions, and outline my rationale for the forecasts.
+I then predict on these questions, and outline my rationale for my forecasts.

 This is essay was written primarily with the goal of determining what people think about human gene-editing and of generating forecasting questions on this topic.
 All in all, I think this essay reasonably accomplishes these goals.